How To Fail In Scotland

 “No, it’s too late.
 You have to book and be here half an hour before departure” came the utterly indifferent reply, clearly ignorant of my 4-hour train ride, 3km morning run-walk in the rain, hitch hike, and fixed this-is-my-only-chance schedule.

-“Are you sure, the ferry is just there, the ramp is still down for cars…” I pleaded, doing my level best to contain my exasperation.
+“Are you sure, the ferry is just there, the ramp is still down for cars…” I pleaded, a little pathetically.

-Disembarked passengers waiting in the ferry terminal for their connecting bus to town looked on without sympathy or amusement.
+I looked around for moral support; disembarked passengers waiting in the ferry terminal for their connecting bus watched without sympathy or amusement.

 She called someone to ask if I could get on the ferry in a half-hearted, going through the motions, appearing to give a shit, sort of way.
 It was a foregone conclusion.